mmore500/dishtiny/docs/glossary.md

 All cardinal state that the virtual CPU can read, including writable state and introspective state.
 Readable state is hosted within the cardinal's peripheral.

-## SignalGP
+## SignalGP / SignalGP-Lite

 The virtual hardware framework that powers cardinal's virtual CPUs.
 This hardware framework allows genetic programs to harness the event-driven computing paradigm.
-This project uses a variant of "vanilla" SignalGP called signalgp-lite.
+This project uses a variant of "vanilla" SignalGP called [SignalGP-Lite](https://github.com/mmore500/signalgp-lite).

 ## Self-send Perturbation